Best Van Life Gear at REI

 Rumpl Blanket

-I’ve been using Rumpl Blankets since I got my first Sprinter Van back in 2015, and I’m fully convinced they are the best van life blanket out there.
+I’ve been using Rumpl Blankets since I got my first Sprinter Van back in 2015, and I’m fully convinced it is the best van life blanket out there.
 The two-person original puffy is very warm and is slightly larger than a queen size.

 It spans the width of a Sprinter Van, so you won’t be fighting with your traveling companion for covers.
 They come in a bunch of vibrant colors, but even better, they are machine washable and the material is perfect for those who have a dog that sheds.
 The dog hair doesn’t stick and you can quickly give the blanket a good shake outside for a quick clean in between washes.